Players

 First of all, he’s been a regular in some of the highest stakes cash games in the world.
 Phil played for insane amounts in Las Vegas, Monte Carlo, Macau, London, and anywhere else where there was a game going.

-No one can say for sure how much money he won over the years, but it’s a pretty safe guess that he is well in the black.
+No one can say for sure how much money he has won over the years, but it’s a pretty safe guess that he is well in the black.
 And, if rumors are true, in some of those games, a single pot can sometimes reach 10% or 20% of Phil Ivey net worth (or at least the official number).

 Finally, it’s impossible to disregard Ivey’s online career.
-During his days as a Full Tilt Team Pro member, Phil was a regular in online high stakes matches, playing against the likes of Tom ‘durrrr’ Dwan, Patrik Antonius, Viktor ‘Isildur1’ Blom, and others.
+During his days as a Full Tilt Team Pro member, Phil was a regular in online high-stakes matches, playing against the likes of Tom ‘durrrr’ Dwan, Patrik Antonius, Viktor ‘Isildur1’ Blom, and others.

 And, that’s just the stuff that the general public knows about.